aptarmy/gwd-to-component/README.md

 > `-o`  is Output folder generated from this package without trailling slash.
 The Folder path you spacified must exists otherwise errors will occure.
 This package will create subdirectory named `gwd-to-component-output` in that directory. for example if you spacify `/my/output` as an output folder, sub folder will be created at `/my/output/gwd-to-component-output`

 > `-p`  is Your desired project name.
 Please name the project with lower-case letters and not special charecters included.This package will create new folder under "gwd-to-component-output" folder.
 Your project name will be used as the folder name, for example `/my/output/gwd-to-component-output/project-name`.
-One project is intended for one website to embed.
+One project is intended to be hosted on only one website/server.

 > `-c` is your preferred `contianerId` to populate component.
 This will create new component folder the same name as your `containerId` inside your project folder, for example `/my/output/gwd-to-component-output/project-name/containerId`.
 After you ran the command and uploaded project folder to your website, you can add the embeded code on your main web page like this `<div id="gwd-${yourContainerId}"></div>` and `<link id="gwd-${yourContainerId}-source" rel="import" href="http://yourwebsite.com/project-name/container-id/index.html">`.